Turning Point wants to revolutionize how Republicans turn out voters. Some are skeptical - KVIA

 Now the organization has leveraged its ties to Trump to expand its influence in a way that could be potentially lucrative.
 Turning Point has sought to lead an effort to remake the GOP’s get-out-the-vote effort based on the theory that there are thousands of Trump supporters who rarely vote but could be persuaded to in this year’s election.
 And they are pitching their new mobile app as vital to this effort’s success.

 The decision by Trump to rely on untested groups such as Turning Point could have sweeping implications for November’s election.
-Turning Point says it’s operating statewide in Arizona and Wisconsin, two must win states for Trump.
-It’s also working in two competitive House districts, one in Michigan and another in Nevada, that could also help tip the balance in the presidential race.
+Turning Point says it’s operating statewide in Arizona and Wisconsin, two must-win states for Trump.
+It’s also working two competitive House districts, one in Michigan and another in Nevada, that could also help tip the balance in the presidential race.

-The difference of just a few thousand votes in battleground states could mean victory or defeat for candidates up and down the ballot.
-It’s also a risky move that dismisses independent voters, a small but significant portion of the electorate.

 “Their strategy is bad.
-They know how to talk MAGA, they know how to message the base,” said Tyler Montague, a Republican strategist from Arizona and a longtime Turning Point critic, referring to the former president’s Make America Great Again movement.
-“But they literally don’t know what to say to a swing voter.
-They alienate these people.”
+They know how to talk MAGA, they know how to message the base,” said Tyler Montague, a Republican strategist from Arizona and a longtime Trump critic.
+“But they literally don’t know what to say to a swing voter.”

 A straightforward, if questionable, strategy